 Prevention Education is based on comprehensive education that addresses the root causes of interpersonal violence, dating violence, domestic violence, and sexual assault.
-Prevention strategies address the way individual, relationship, community, and social norms impact violence and aim to prevent violence.
+Prevention strategies address the way individual, relationship, community, and social norms impact violence and aims to prevent violence.

 Effective prevention necessitates a comprehensive and multifaceted public health approach, examining social norms that shape the landscape surrounding interpersonal violence that include attitudes, behaviors, beliefs, assumptions and normalized societal elements.

-Prevention Education Topics focus on meaningful change in culture by addressing behaviors and beliefs that are often perpetuated both on a micro level between individuals (such as in conversations) and on a macro level (widely being reflected at the institutional level, in policies, and in the media).
+Prevention Education topics focus on meaningful change in culture by addressing behaviors and beliefs that are often perpetuated both on a micro level between individuals (such as in conversations) and on a macro level (widely being reflected at the institutional level, in policies, and in the media).

 If you are interested in scheduling a presentation or have questions about Prevention Education, please connect with Patrick N.